EmilieNilsson1/mlops_project/reports/README.md

 Student s224235 was in charge of setting up the google cloud bucket, training our models on the cloud and deploying them and building docker images.

-Student s224227 was in charge of wrtting the code for the dataprocessing, API and API-testing.
+Student s224227 was in charge of wrtting the code for the dataprocessing, uploading the data to the could, writing the API and creating the API-testing.

 Student s224205 was in charge of the workflow triggers and building docker images.